wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 ![A screenshot illustrating the basic registration form you create as part of this tutorial.](images/ch9-rango-register-form.png)

 Upon seeing the message indicating your details were successfully registered, the database should have a new entry in the `User` and `UserProfile` models.
 Check that this is the case by going into the Django Admin interface.
-If so, everything works as expected!

 ## Implementing Login Functionality